wchaering/tagsort/README.md

 **`fadeTime` (Optional, default: `200`)**

-The time (in milliseconds) for elements to fade out and in as they are sorted.
-Use 0 for no fading.
+The time (in milliseconds) for filtered elements to fade in and out.
+0 removes transition entirely.

 Example Values: ```100``` or ```400```